pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund (Hardware & Software) - Check Basecamp for updates.md

-# How to request a VAT or tax refund (Hardware & Software)
+# How to request a VAT or tax refund (Hardware & Software) - Check Basecamp for updates

 > We can create the invoice w/wo VAT for orders on Shopify & Amazon.